 Alley Trumps Valley in VC Funding

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »In the perennial horse race between Silicon Alley and Silicon Valley, New York-area companies have pulled ahead by a nose.
+Opinions expressed by Entrepreneur contributors are their own.In the perennial horse race between Silicon Alley and Silicon Valley, New York-area companies have pulled ahead by a nose.

 While Northern California's tech community still receives the lion's share of venture funding, Big Apple startups raised $566 million in the first quarter, up 18.9 percent from the fourth quarter of 2009 and 32 percent over Q1 of last year, according to a report released last week by PricewaterhouseCoopers and the National Venture Capital Association.
 Seventy-five New York City companies got funded in the first quarter, up 13.6 percent from the fourth quarter of 2009 and 11.9 percent year-over-year.